 the extent and type of any hard surfacing and

 boundary treatment including walls or fencing where this is proposed

-agricultural land declaration
+Appropriate ownership certificate and agricultural land declaration

-the correct fee
+The correct fee

 Design and Access Statement.
 Design and access statements play a particular role in linking general development principles to final detailed designs.
 A statement accompanying an outline application must explain how the applicant has considered the proposal, and understands what is appropriate and feasible for the site in its context.
 It should clearly explain and justify the design and access principles that will be used to develop future details of the scheme.
 Such information will help community involvement and informed decision making.
 The design and access statement will form a link between the outline permission and the consideration of reserved matters.